xuz2019/xuz2019.github.io/_pages/about.md

 ---

 Hi!
-I am Xu Zhang, a Master's student at the School of Computer Science, Southeast University, expected to graduate in 2026.
-I obtained my Bachelor's degree from **Chongqing University (CQU)**.
+I am Xu Zhang, a Master's student at the School of Computer Science, Southeast University (SEU), expected to graduate in 2026.
+I obtained my Bachelor's degree from Chongqing University (CQU).
 Currently, my research interests focus on Clustering Analysis and Learning Theory.